shivam6862/DSA-Visualizer/README.md

 - N-Queens Problem Algorithms: The visualization tool will show all the possible solution to the N-Queen problem using a backtracking algorithm.

+- Minesweeper Game: The objective of the game is to clear a minefield without detonating any mines.
+The game can be played by clicking on squares to flag them, and avoiding mines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage